Modern Workflow Tutorial

 It is still possible to use plugins located in a local folder.
 In that case, make sure to import from the relative path.
 It might look something like this.

-This is not recommeneded, since it makes it harder to maintain plugin versions, but use it if you need to.
+This makes it harder to maintain plugin versions, but use it if you need to.

 Add the plugin imports at the top of the file.